-Edward J. Hardin, age 70, has served on our board of directors since 1997.
+Edward J. Hardin, age 71, has served on our board of directors since 1997.
 Mr. Hardin has been a partner of the law firm of Rogers & Hardin LLP since its formation in 1976.
 He is a member of our audit committee.
+Since February 2014, Mr. Hardin has served as a director of Invesco Mortgage Capital Inc. (NYSE: IVR), a real estate investment trust.

-Mr. Hardin has over 15 years of experience on our board of directors, seven years of experience on our audit committee and 20 years of experience serving as a director of corporations affiliated with Contran.
+Mr. Hardin has over 16 years of experience on our board of directors, eight years of experience on our audit committee and 21 years of experience serving as a director of corporations affiliated with Contran.
 As a director or legal advisor, he has senior executive, operating, corporate governance, finance and financial accounting oversight experience from other publicly and privately held entities for which he currently serves or formerly served.